 The lake was surveyed by Inland Fisheries Ireland (IFI) on eight occasions between 1978 and 2001 (1978, 1984, 1990, 1994, 1998, 2001, 2005 and 2013) as part of a brown trout fish stock assessment programme.
 Brown trout, rudd, roach, perch and pike were captured in the surveys.
+More recently a whole lake fish stock survey was undertaken in 2016 (Kelly et al., 2017) and 2022 (in prep).
+Roach followed by perch were found to be the most dominant species during the 2016 survey followed by brown trout, eel, pike, salmon and tench (Kelly et al., 2017).

 Historically the lake held a population of Arctic char; however, they have been extinct for some time.
 Following the apparent collapse of the Arctic char population IFI surveyed the spawning areas where Arctic char, if present, would be congregating to spawn.
 The surveys were carried out during the Arctic char spawning seasons of 1991 to 1994.
 Three Arctic char were captured in the 1991 sampling, one fish in 1992 and none thereafter in 1993 or 1994.
-An examination of pike stomachs from fish captured in various parts of Lough Conn, throughout the 1990s, found no char.
+An examination of pike stomachs from fish captured in various parts of Lough Conn, throughout the 1990s, found no Arctic char.
 It is now established that Arctic char had become extinct in Lough Conn by the mid-1990s.

 Based on the fish populations present, Lough Conn was assigned an ecological status of Good in 2016, the most recent survey under the WFD.
-In the 2010 to 2015 surveillance monitoring reporting period, the EPA also assigned Lough Conn an overall ecological status of Good.
+In the 2013 to 2018 surveillance monitoring reporting period, the EPA assigned Lough Conn an overall ecological status of Moderate.

+2.3.
 Lough Cullin